 Solo travel leads to considerable personal growth, with LGBTQ+ respondents reporting learning or improving on a long list of character traits as a result.
 The top two were discipline and communication.

 The Value of a Solo Vacation

 What makes solo travel so memorable, and how will it help you grow as a person?

-When asking solo travelers if they preferred traveling alone over traveling with others, most replied that they enjoyed solo travel the same — if not more.
-Without the tether of family or friends, traveling alone gives more freedom to make new friends, or maybe even an unexpected romantic rendezvous.
+When asked if they preferred traveling alone over traveling with others, most solo travelers replied that they enjoyed solo travel the same — if not more.
+Without the tether of family or friends, traveling alone gives more freedom to make new friends, or maybe even have an unexpected romantic rendezvous.

 Experienced solo travelers reported that, over time, traveling alone leads to increased efficiency.
 The most common character traits our respondents learned or improved upon were communication, friendliness, and resourcefulness.

 The behaviors and experiences of advanced solo travelers are quite different from those of novice solo travelers.
-From where they consider safe to how they research their trips and the experiences they have on them, our results show that solo travel changes the more you practice it.
+From safe solo travel destinations and how they plan and research their trips to the travel experiences themselves, our results show that solo travel evolves the more you practice it.

 To ensure your next solo excursion is a positive one, follow current health and safety precautions, budget adequately, and visit VacationRenter for easy, personalized bookings.

 Methodology and Limitations